DikaN1337/Steam-Group-XML/README.md

-# PHP Steam Group Member Count
+# [PHP] Steam Group Member Counter

-Simple PHP Script to count Steam Groups Members.
+This script displays your Member Counter as well as Avatar & Group name.

+If you are experienced on PHP and XML you can get other information using this script.

+config.php